 Celebrate Spring on Yorke Peninsula...

-Yorke Peninsula is one of the fertile (and certainly most lovely) primary producing regions in South Australia.
+Yorke Peninsula is one of the most fertile (and certainly most lovely) primary producing regions in South Australia.
 With its warmer weather, green shoots and big salmon runs, it’s no wonder spring has everyone doing cartwheels …

 1. Is that a salmon in your bucket (or are you just pleased to see me)?